And you are probably wondering why is that? Well let me tell you.

 Let’s look at some of the benefits of these different species.

 Chaga has similar benefits as all the other mushrooms, for example it has anti – inflammatory properties which can help sooth irritated skin.
-It also contains molecules that help rehydrate your skin.
+It also contains molecules that help rehydrate your skin and in addition is anti – bacterial which make it perfect for any skin at any age.

 As you can see all the species have some sort of positive effects on our skin or hair, so it is beneficial to use them in cosmetic products.
-We’ll do some at home and share the recipes with you.
+We are doing some DIY experiments and will share the recipes with you.
 But if you tried making your own and using our products, please let us know in the comments below.